-Associate of Applied Science Contact Hours: 1,915 Semester Credits: 81.5 Instructional Weeks - Full Time: 80 Average Time to Complete - Full Time: 20 Months
+Associate of Applied Science Contact Hours: 1,915

+Semester Credits: 81.5

 Occupational Therapy Assistant (Associate of Applied Science) Mission Statement

 The program provides students theoretical knowledge, technical skills, and professional attributes that provide graduates with the expertise needed to practice as entry-level occupational therapy assistants in settings where occupational therapy is currently established and where it is emerging as a service.
 Occupational Therapy Assistant graduates from an educational program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) are eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) OTA Certification Examination.